 Can a birth parent receive counseling?
 Yes, every state has licensed adoption agencies and social workers who can provide counseling and services to birth parents, both before an adoptive placement takes place and after a consent has been signed.
 Counseling is not always required, but it can be an important tool to help birth parents fully understand and think through the decision to place a child for adoption.
 Counseling also may help birth parents work through issues such as the hospital plan, living expense assistance, how to talk to their other children, and post-adoption contact.

 Can the adoptive parents help me with my living expenses while I am pregnant?
 Most states allow for some living expense assistance for the birth mother, although in many cases certain requirements must be met.
 For example, some states require a judge’s approval and other states may limit the amounts allowed.
 Under no circumstances, however, should anyone be offering money to a birth parent in exchange for his or her consent to the adoption.
 It is important for all parties to consult with their attorneys before any living expenses are paid, so that any payments or reimbursements are made fully in accordance with the law.
 The unlawful payment of expenses may jeopardize the adoption.

 Should the birth parents have a lawyer of their own?
-Birth parents have a right to a lawyer during a termination of parental rights and adoption case.
-If they cannot afford one on their own, it is customary for the prospective adoptive parents to pay the fees of that attorney as part of the adoption expenses.
+Birth parents have a right to a lawyer during a termination of parental rights and adoption case and should be provided one.
+It is customary for the prospective adoptive parents to pay the fees of that attorney as part of the adoption expenses.
 The adoption agency or attorney for the adoptive parents should be able to help a birth parent find an experienced adoption attorney.
 A birth parent can also search the AAAA Attorney Directory.